 Private Equity Practice FAQs

 Risks encountered in the private equity sector are extremely broad and are constantly evolving.
-The types of risks faced, are usually felt across the whole investment lifecycle, and can include:
+Risks arise across the entire investment lifecycle, and can include:

 • Operational and compliance risk